khorgn/basic_unix_sytem_cpp/Rust/hello_cargo/README.md

 `cargo new <project name>`
 this creates a new directory for the project, with the default structure and files.

+`cargo new <project name> --lib` this create a new directory for the library

 `cargo init`
 initialize the curret folder instead of creating a named subfolder